Why Study Clinical Laboratory Science at SHP?

 Doctor of Clinical Laboratory Science students complete a one-year advanced clinical practice residency at an affiliate clinical site.
 The clinical practice residency education experience is supplemented by weekly virtual webinars with the DCLS cohort and individual advisement sessions.
 Students complete a practice-based outcomes research project.

-The goal of the Doctor of Clinical Laboratory Science program is to prepare caring, collaborative, and competent doctoral educated advanced practitioners in clinical laboratory science dedicated to increasing patient safety and the value of clinical laboratory services through consulting, collaborating on the interprofessional team, optimizing test utilization and diagnostic processes, and conducting and applying evidence-based translational research.
+The goals of the Doctorate in Clinical Laboratory Science Program are to prepare caring, collaborative, and competent doctoral educated advanced practitioners in clinical laboratory science dedicated to increasing patient safety and the value of clinical laboratory services through consulting, collaborating on the interprofessional teams, optimizing test utilization and diagnostic processes, and conducting and applying evidence-based translational research.

 Upon completion of the program, graduates will be prepared to: